 The contract, valued at US$3,365,000, was placed by the Correctional Service of Papua New Guinea and was signed by the Minister for Correctional Services, the Honourable Tony Aimo MP and the Acting Correctional Service Commissioner Mr Henry Wavik.
 The Minister said that he expected ratification of the urgent purchase through the usual government protocols shortly.

-The Finnish Defense Industry - Competitive Landscape and Strategic Insights to 2018: Market Profile
+The Greece Defense Industry - Competitive Landscape and Strategic Insights to 2018: Market Profile

 Since the contract signing, the Department has had the opportunity to further review the Metal Storm technology and weapon systems and the Minister has re-confirmed that the Metal Storm weapon systems fully satisfied Departmental requirements for a non-lethal weapon system.
 The Minister also added that the Metal Storm weapon technology enabled the Department to strictly control the use of such weapons once deployed.